gregurco/jobeet-tutorial/docs/days/day-6.md

 }
 ```

-This methods will give us only categories with active jobs, but if you will call `getJobs` method on each category you will receive all jobs, including expired.
+These methods will give us only categories with active jobs, but if you will call `getJobs` method on each category you will receive all jobs, including expired.
 Let’s create `getActiveJobs` method in `Category` entity, which will return only non expired jobs:

 ```php